 Third, the findings of the study do not lend themselves to causal inferences about the components of the intervention.
-Although the results show that fortification of the parent-child relationship, improvements in certain parental factors and reduction of family poverty can all mediate parenting stress, we cannot discriminate between the effects of the different intervention components to determine which are responsible for the observed mediation effect.
-Therefore, future studies should use other methods to identify the essential components and possibly provide further insight into the core ingredients for inclusion in parenting programs.
-Such methods should comprise randomized micro-trials on the efficacy of discrete parenting techniques (Leijten et al. 2015) and factorial experiment trials that test different components vis-à-vis each other (Collins et al. 2005).
+Although the results show that the strengthening of the parent-child relationship, improvements in certain parental factors, and reduction of family poverty can all mediate parenting stress, we cannot distinguish between the effects of the different intervention components to determine which are responsible for the observed mediation effect.
+Therefore, future studies should use other methods to identify the essential components and possibly provide further insight into the core elements to be included in parenting programmes.
+Such methods should include randomized micro-trials on the efficacy of discrete parenting techniques (Leijten et al. 2015) and factorial experiment trials to test and contrast different components (Collins et al. 2005).

+In addition, regarding the measurements of the study, it was limited to very few validated measures of the South African population.
+However, the measurements used were pre-piloted with local parents and primary caregivers of adolescents.
+Another limitation regarding the sample of the study related to the fact that the sample of the current study is limited to South African families in adversity with a range of family-level challenges.
+The sample tells us about this specific context only and our understanding regarding other countries and urban environments is limited.
+Therefore, the findings of the study may not lend themselves to generalization and further studies to explore pathways to parenting stress reduction in different sociocultural contexts are needed.

-This study makes an important contribution to the literature on the effectiveness of the parenting program in reducing parenting stress while using an ecological perspective.
-This study provides insight for evidence-based practices that target negative parenting outcomes among families in low and middle-income settings
+This study contributes to the literature on the effectiveness of the PLH parenting programme in reducing parenting stress while using an ecological perspective by addressing the contribution of different factors.
+Many South African families experience severe family-level challenges, including high rates of poverty, unemployment, and chronic illness among caregivers (such as AIDS and HIV) that appear to contribute to family dysfunction and negative parenting outcomes (Lachman et al., 2014; Meinck et al., 2017).
+Therefore, and in light of the study findings, it is vital to develop interventions that combine emotional and parenting support in addition to economic support.
+Despite the fact that the study provides insight for evidence-based practices that target negative parenting outcomes among families in low and middle-income settings, future research is needed to test the effectiveness of this approach in other settings.

 References